The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.

 NAPLAN is made up of tests in the four areas of:

 The assessments are undertaken nationwide, every year, in the second full week in May.

 NAPLAN is moving online.
 The tests are shifting from paper-based to online assessments.
 This year, most public schools will participate in NAPLAN Online assessments.

 Watch the following video to find out about the benefits of incorporating ICT into the curriculum.

-- Why is NAPLAN going online?
+- Why has NAPLAN gone online?

-- How our schools will transition
+- How have our schools been transitioning

 - How parents can support their child

 NAPLAN Online provides the opportunity to tailor testing to each student’s ability.
 Students complete tailored tests which have diverse assessment tasks.
 This enables them to be assessed on a broader range of skills and content, providing teachers with more detailed information about what each student can do.